Cheswick, Gloucestershire

 Cheswick (/ˈtʃɛzɪk/) is a new village bridging the South Gloucestershire and Bristol borders.
 It straddles the boundaries of Stoke Gifford, Filton and Lockleaze and lies close to the major employment sites of the University of the West of England (UWE), MoD Abbey Wood and Hewlett Packard.

 The development has three points of motor vehicular access: From Coldharbour Lane, just south of the UWE East Entrance, and two bus and cycle only routes from the Abbey Wood Roundabout on the A4174 Avon Ring Road (the Cheswick Bus Link) and from Lockleaze (Romney Avenue).

 Development

 Construction started in 2008 and was expected to be completed in 2015 with a total of 1,100 houses.
 Prior to construction the land was part of Wallscourt Farm and Hewlett Packard.
 The houses have been constructed by Redrow Homes, Elan Homes and Taylor Wimpey and local housing associations Curo Group (previously known as Somer Housing Group), Solon Housing, Sovereign Housing and Affinity Sutton.
 The structure of the village consists of a long central road called Long Down Avenue with a central square.
+Until 2023 it was part of Stoke Gifford parish, on 1 April 2023 it became part of Stoke Park and Cheswick.